 If there are read-only code paths that can tolerate slightly stale data, the queries should be sent to REPLICA tablets for OLTP, and RDONLY tablets for OLAP workloads.
 This allows you to scale your read traffic more easily, and gives you the ability to distribute them geographically.

-For a true snapshot, queries must be sent to the master within a transaction.
-For read-after-write consistency, reading from the master without a transaction is sufficient.
+For a true snapshot, queries must be sent to the primary within a transaction.
+For read-after-write consistency, reading from the primary without a transaction is sufficient.

 To summarize, these are the various levels of consistency supported: